jquast/wcwidth/README.rst

 Examples
 --------

-This library is used in `jquast/blessed`_ so that strings containing both terminal sequences and CJK characters may be word-wrapped or right-adjusted on a terminal.
+This library is used in:
+- `jquast/blessed`_, a simplified wrapper around curses.
+- `python-prompt-toolkit`_, a Library for building powerful interactive command lines in Python.

 Additional tools for displaying and testing wcwidth is found in the ``bin/`` folder of this project (github link: `wcwidth/bin`_).
 They are not distributed as a script or part of the module.

 Todo
 ----